davidglevy/databricks-hail-installation/README.md

 ## Instructions

+### Step 1 - Import the Repo
+Import this repository into your Databricks Workspace.

-### Step 1 - Build Hail
+### Step 2 - Build Hail

-This step will use a generic DBR 11.3 LTS cluster (single node) to build the core hail artifacts needed for our Hail cluster.
+This step will use a generic DBR 12.2 LTS cluster (single node) to build the core hail artifacts needed for our Hail cluster.
 This step can take quite a while which is why we do it once so we don't have to do it again.

-1. Create a Single Node DBR 11.3 LTS cluster.
+1. Create a Single Node DBR 12.2 LTS cluster.
 It can be a low spec (e.g. 14GB 4 cores)
 2. Run the notebook found in "./notebooks/Build Hail"

 Once this is done, you will have the hail artifacts installed to DBFS in the path "dbfs:/hail".
 The two artifacts will be installed to: